0x4d4746h/coderesign/README.md

 * Xcode6.0+ with development tools

 # How to use
-<code>coderesign -d /you/ipa/path/xx.ipa -p your_distribution.mobileprovision -e your_entitlements.plist -id com.your.newbundleID -ci certificates_index -py your-python</code>
+<pre>coderesign -d /you/ipa/path/xx.ipa -p your_distribution.mobileprovision -e your_entitlements.plist -id com.your.newbundleID -ci certificates_index -py your-python</pre>

 # Support list:
 * Support decompress the icon file from ipa.